BlueBrain/nexus/docs/src/main/paradox/docs/fusion/plugins.md

 ## Plugin Manifest

 The plugin manifest should be available at the same remote endpoint as the plugins.
-This is so Nexus can find the plugins and apply them dynamically.
+This is so Nexus Fusion can find the plugins and apply them dynamically.

-The plugin manifest is a json object with keys that correspond to the plugin name with a value that corresponds to a descriptive payload of where to find the manifest, as well as some information about it's development.
+The plugin manifest is a JSON object with keys that correspond to the plugin name with a value that corresponds to a descriptive payload of where to find the manifest, as well as some information about it's development.
 It's similar to a package.json file.

 ```json
 {